 - The Applied Population Lab at the University of Wisconsin-Madison provides dynamic access to six decades of age-specific net migration data for all counties in the U.S. as well as ten years of estimates by age, race, and sex.

-- For information regarding projections (estimating the future) of the population for Missouri and the U.S. see our population projections page.
+- For information regarding projections (estimating the future) of the population for Missouri and the U.S. see the Missouri population projections page.
 National projections (no longer state-level) are available from the Census Bureau.
 The Cooper Center at the University of Virginia offers national and state level projections with detail by age and sex.
 These have been generated using the results of the 2010 census and go through 2040.

 - An alternative set of state and county level estimates by age (single years), race, sex and hispanic origin that